django-fluent/django-fluent-comments/README.rst

     COMMENTS_APP = 'threadedcomments'

-Note however, that some improvements to django-treadedcomments_ are still open (see `pull request #39 <https://github.com/HonzaKral/django-threadedcomments/pull/39>`_) and until that moment it is not possible to take full advantage of the treaded display.
+Note however, that some improvements to django-threadedcomments_ are still open (see `pull request #39 <https://github.com/HonzaKral/django-threadedcomments/pull/39>`_) and until that moment it is not easy to take full advantage of the threaded display.

 Contributing